Are you expecting your gas grill to perform perfect when it bears all the outside cold, heat, rain and sun rays?

-- If you have placed your gas grill on a pavement, out a grill math or a tarp underneath it to capture all the grease, food and debris.
+- If you have placed your gas grill on a pavement, out grill math or a tarp underneath it to capture all the grease, food and debris.

 - After 5-10 uses, clean your grill thoroughly.

-- Do not place gas grill in a garage, carport or any other place where it is flammable.
+- Do not place the gas grill in a garage, carport or any other place where it is flammable.
 Make sure you keep the grill at least 10 feet away from your house.

 - Store LP containers in a secure place in a proper upright position.
 Never leave them in cars.

-- In order to avoid hassle of running for fuel, make sure you have full tank and keep some backup just in case you find the need.
+- In order to avoid the hassle of running for fuel, make sure you have full tank and keep some backup just in case you find the need.

-It is true that if you do not consider maintenance of your gas grill seriously and do not take good care of it, its performance would begin to diminish with time.
-Uneven heat, low temperature, food residue, poor cleaning and other such things may be some factors that are responsible for underperformance of your gas grill.
-A simple maintenance program should be set for effective functioning for grill which is a lot easier and cost-effective than replacing your grill.
+It is true that if you do not consider the maintenance of your gas grill seriously and do not take good care of it, its performance would begin to diminish with time.
+Uneven heat, low temperature, food residue, poor cleaning and other such things may be some factors that are responsible for the underperformance of your gas grill.
+A simple maintenance program should be set for effective functioning for the grill which is a lot easier and cost-effective than replacing your grill.